ketkipatankar18/Retinexformer-master/README.md

 # **Retinexformer with Halo Detection and Removal**

+## License

-This project is based on [Retinexformer](https://github.com/caiyuanhao1998/Retinexformer), created by Yuanhao Cai.
+This project is based on [Retinexformer](https://github.com/caiyuanhao1998/Retinexformer), created by Yuanhao Cai and licensed under the MIT License - see the [LICENSE](./LICENSE.txt) file for details.

 RetinexFormer is a state-of-the-art image enhancement framework designed to improve the quality of low-light images by removing noise and corruption.
 The model is based on a single-stage Retinex approach integrated with an Illuminance-guided transformer.
 This framework has shown impressive results in low-light image enhancement, addressing common issues such as noise due to low signal-to-noise ratio (SNR) and color distortions caused by uneven lighting or sensor limitations.

 However, after conducting extensive comparisons with other models, RetinexFormer was found to be the best-performing baseline, though it still exhibited artifacts, particularly halo effects around sharp edges in enhanced images.
 As a result, this repository adds a feature for automatic halo detection and removal to further improve the quality of the output.

-## License

-This project is licensed under the MIT License - see the [LICENSE](./LICENSE.txt) file for details.

 # Retinexformer

 We have updated the code in Retinexformer_arch.py to run on CPU instead of GPU, and modified input and target file paths for compatibility.

-The provided ipynb file contains commands to sucessfully execute the model to view the model output.
-The same are listed below.
+Run the ipynb located at: <span style='color: green;'>drive/MyDrive/Retinexformer-master/Retinexformer.ipynb</span>.
+It contains commands to sucessfully execute the model and view the model output at <span style='color: green;'>drive/MyDrive/Retinexformer-master/ModelOutput</span>.
+These commands are also listed below.

 ## Run retinexfromer to view model output